On the distribution of Iwasawa invariants associated to multigraphs: Introduction

 such that for every integer $n\geq 0$, the Galois group $\op{Gal}(X_n/X)$ is isomorphic to $\Z/\ell^n \Z$.
+Note that such a tower is not necessarily unique.
+The multigraphs $X_n$ can be constructed from a $\Zl$-valued voltage assignment on the edges of $X$.
+For further details, please refer to \S\ref{S:review} where this construction is summarized.
 We establish a sufficient condition for $X_n$ to be connected for all $n\ge0$ (see Theorem~\ref{connectedness_cond}).
 This particular criterion is potentially of independent interest.
 The inverse limit $\varprojlim_n \op{Gal}(X_n/X)$ is isomorphic to $\Z_\ell$, and thus a $\Zl$-tower of a multigraph is analogous to a $\Z_\ell$-extension of a number field.
-The Picard group $\op{Pic}^0(X_n)$ has cardinality equal to the number of spanning trees in $X_n$.
+The Picard group $\op{Pic}^0(X_n)$ has cardinality equal to the number of spanning trees in $X_n$, for more details, cf. \cite[Theorem 10.8]{Sunada:2013}.
 The cardinality of the Sylow $\ell$-subgroup of $\op{Pic}^0(X_n)$ is denoted by $\kappa_\ell(X_n)$.
 It is shown by McGown and the fourth named author (cf. \cite{Vallieres:2021,mcgownvallieresII,mcgownvallieresIII}) that there are invariants $\mu, \lambda\in \Z_{\geq 0}$ and $\nu\in \Z$ such that for $n\gg 0$.
 This establishes an analog of Iwasawa's formula \eqref{eq:Iw} in the setting of multigraphs.
 The formula \eqref{eq:Iw-graphs} above was also independently obtained by Gonet, see \cite{Gonet:2021a, Gonet:2022}.
 We prove that when $\ell$ is odd, the invariant $\lambda$ is in fact always an odd integer (see Theorem~\ref{lambda is odd}), which again may be of independent interest.